Anne Desclos: Career

 Desclos' lover and employer Jean Paulhan, who enjoyed the works of Marquis de Sade and had written a preface to one of his works, had made the remark to her that no woman was capable of writing an erotic novel.
 To prove him wrong, Desclos began a graphic, sadomasochistic novel; after reading the beginning, Paulhan encouraged her to complete it, and it was published under the pseudonym Pauline Réage in June 1954.
 Titled Histoire d'O (Story of O), with a sympathetic preface by Jean Paulhan which nevertheless did not reveal her identity, it was an enormous, though controversial, commercial success.
 The book caused much speculation as to the identity of the author.
 Many doubted that it was a woman, let alone the demure, intellectual, and almost prudish persona displayed in Dominique Aury's writings.
 Many well-known male writers were alternately suspected to be the author, including André Malraux and Henri de Montherlant.

 In addition, the book's graphic content sparked so much controversy that the following March the government authorities brought obscenity charges against the publisher and its mysterious author that were thrown out of court in 1959.
 However, a publicity ban and a restriction on the book's sale to minors was imposed by the judge.
 Following the lifting of the publicity ban in 1967, the conclusion to Story of O was published under the title Retour à Roissy using the pseudonym of Pauline Réage.
 However, according to her recent biography by Angie David, Desclos did not write this second novel.
 In 1975, she did a long interview about erotic books with author Régine Deforges, published by Story of O editor Jean-Jacques Pauvert, yet at the time her authorship was still unknown.
 An English-language edition of the interview was released in the United States in 1979 by Viking Press.

-Eventually, Desclos publicly admitted that she was the author of The Story of O in 1994, 40 years after the book was published, in an interview with The New Yorker.
+Eventually, in a 1994 interview with The New Yorker, Desclos publicly admitted that she was the author of The Story of O, 40 years after the book was published.
 She also explained the pseudonym of Pauline Réage: she chose the first name in homage to Pauline Bonaparte and Pauline Roland and she randomly picked up the name of Réage on a topographic map.